Namhail Nangmo records fastest goal in Ice Hockey League history - www.lokmattimes.com

 The final match of Day 3 featured a determined Changthang Shans side facing off against Maryul Spawo.
 Their offensive tactics paid off with two quick goals, first by Konchok Namgyal in the 12th minute and then by Phuntsog Namgyal in the 15th.
 A penalty for Urgan Samstan added some drama, but the Shans remained in control, finishing the period with a 2-0 lead.

 Period 2 began with Changthang Shans capitalizing on their momentum.
 Rigzen Namgyal netted a goal in the 24th minute, followed by Tsewang Dorjey's quick-fire strike just 13 seconds later.
-Dorjey showcased his skills once again with a flawless wrist shot in the 26th minute, completing his double and widening the gap in the scoresheet.
+Dorjey showcased his skills again with a flawless wrist shot in the 26th minute, completing his double and widening the gap.
 Spawo finally responded in the 32nd minute through Sonam Paldan, assisted by Rigzin N. However, their celebrations were short-lived as Stanzin Jambal immediately retaliated for the Shans.
-By the end of the period, the score stood at 6-1 in Changthang Shans' favour.
+By the end of the period, the score stood at 6-1 in Changthang Shans' favor.

 Entering the final period with a solid 6-1 lead, Changthang Shans played a cautious game.
-Spawo's Rigzin N managed to find the net in the dying minutes, reducing the deficit slightly but it was too late for a comeback.
-However, the Shans' defensive game plan held firm, and they wrapped up the match with a dominant 6-2 victory, keeping their momentum intact in the league.
+Spawo's Rigzin N managed to find the net in the dying minutes, reducing the deficit slightly, but it was too late for a comeback.
+The Shans' defensive game plan held firm, and they wrapped up the match with a dominant 6-2 victory, keeping their momentum intact in the league.

-This year's Ice Hockey League features an impressive lineup of 30 matches23 in the men's category and 7 in the women'sto be played over the course of 10 days.
-The men's tournament features two groups of five teams, with the top two from each group advancing to the semi-finals.
-Meanwhile, the women's tournament will see five teams compete in two groups, culminating in semi-finals and a final on January 12, followed by the men's championship final on January 13.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app